jordanbmowry/spotlight-nuxt/content/articles/building-the-future-of-space-exploration.md

 ---
 title: 'Building the future of space exploration'
 description: 'At Planetaria, we believe that space exploration should be accessible to everyone, not just government agencies and billionaire entrepreneurs.
-Here's how we're making that vision a reality.'
+Here is how we are making that vision a reality.'
 author: 'Spencer Sharp'
 date: '2023-03-15'
 ---